Skip to main content

 2. ...
 Alcoholism Cavities Dentures Eating certain foods, such as cabbage, garlic, or raw onions Coffee and poorly pH-balanced diet Object stuck in the nose (usually happens in ...

 5. ... still on).
 Salads made with lettuce, spinach, and cabbage will also help.
 Legumes (navy beans, kidney beans, chickpeas, soybeans, and lentils), peanuts, walnuts, and almonds will also add fiber to your diet.
-Other foods you can eat are: Fish, chicken, ...
+It is important to drink plenty of water ...